 Careers and Opportunities

-A degree in Agriculture Science Education prepares you for an exciting career in business, industry, government, education, or research.
+A degree in General Agriculture prepares you for an exciting career in business, industry, government, education, or research.
 This degree can lead you to a career such as:

 - Extension Educator